 You might wonder: how can plagiarism be avoided if you have to account for the source of every thought you include in your work?
 A few exceptions minimize the scope of this.
 Common knowledge about your topic does not need to be supported by a citation, nor does knowledge that you gained through your personal experience.
 Using a subscription-based or free plagiarism checker will help you locate any passages that may fall into these categories so you can review them and decide for yourself whether a citation is needed.

-The EasyBib Plus plagiarism checker provides easy, convenient, and reliable support to help you find potentially missed citations and can help you improve your paper into a high-quality paper with integrity.
+EasyBib Plus writing tools provide easy, convenient, and reliable support to help you find potentially missed citations and can help you improve your paper into a high-quality paper with integrity.
 Simply upload your paper, select the checker, then sit back and relax as the site scans your document.
 In mere moments, we’ll search the web for passages of similar text and highlight duplicate content for your review.

 Regardless of the tools you use to help you revise and polish your work, it’s ultimately your responsibility to ensure that you’re writing and submitting ethical work.
 That’s why our tools go beyond the basics and require your participation.
 The tool never automatically makes changes to your paper, but only flags sections that may need your attention and provides you with the matching source so you can to make an educated decision.

 If you find that a citation is needed, our citation tools can help you create properly formatted citations and develop a complete bibliography.
 And, if you review the passage and determine that the match is coincidental, you can dismiss the alert and move on to the next.